 Cultivating a community of generosity is essential to a vibrant parish.
 Sometimes it’s difficult to get volunteers in the door and to keep them committed.
 Finding yourself with a volunteer shortage?
 Here are top to bottom tips for refreshing your volunteer process.

-We’ve all been there.
-Maybe it was at a midnight study session with your college roommate during finals, or it was during a spiritual retreat, where you had a chance heart-to-heart encounter with another attendee.
 That soul-bearing, total understanding, “heart filled with joy because someone gets me” kind of conversation with someone who sees you as just a little bit remarkable and your journey as just a little bit special — it’s the way that Christ sees us.

 Taglines are memorable phrases that represent who you are and what you stand for.
 At their heart, your parish “stands for” Christ and the Catholic Church.
 Yet each parish has its own character, shaped by the neighborhoods and demographics they serve.